HBPNeurorobotics/embodied_attention/README.md

     git clone https://github.com/ros-perception/vision_opencv.git
     ```
     Switch to the branch matching your ROS distribution release.

+### Setting up FLIR-PTU-D64

+Follow these instructions:

+http://ids-wiki.fzi.de/index.php/HBP/DVS-head

 ### Mounting Kinect

 Place the kinect on the PTU, and bind it, for example with tape, so that it doesn't move.
 Make sure to have enough wiggle-room for it's USB cable.

-### Setting up FLIR-PTU-D64

-Follow these instructions:

-http://ids-wiki.fzi.de/index.php/HBP/DVS-head
+### Launching the model

+Use the following launcher:

+    ```bash
+    roslaunch saliency kinect.launch